-An operator needs to have an active LeagueLeader account for this to work and the Galaxy 3 Plus/Fire needs to be configured properly with LeagueLeader (see Section 6.1 for board side setup)
+An operator needs to have an active LeagueLeader account for this to work and the Galaxy 3 Plus/Fire needs to be configured properly with LeagueLeader (see Section 6 for complete connection setup with LeagueLeader)

 In LeagueLeader, you can decide whether to give a location an Age Restriction.
 Only locations that have Age Restriction activated can see each other.
 Use this for child friendly locations.